 If you look closely, not only the graininess has changed.
 There are also differences in the roundness of the corners, as well as the parallelism and thickness of the outlines.

-Another one for the geeks: You can add multiple values in mekkablue’s Noodler filter (available via Window > Plugin Manager).
+Tip For The Geeks: You can add multiple values in mekkablue’s Noodler filter (available via Window > Plugin Manager).
 Check it out:

 Have fun experimenting!